tylerneylon/cstructs/readme.md

 ```

-The only `CMap` function not used in this examples is
+Remaining functions:

-`CMapUnset`, which accepts a key and removes that value from the hash.
+* `CMapUnset` - Removes the given key from the map; does nothing if the
-It is legal to send in a key that is not in the map, in which case
+  key is not in the map to begin with.
-nothing happens.
+* `CMapClear` - Removes all elements from the map.

 ## Using `CList`